 - Requires brand differentiation or feature diversification to sustain in the market

-This is the last stage of the product where the demand for the product shrinks and its sales start declining.
+This is the last stage of the product where the demand shrinks and its sales start declining.
 The features of the decline stage are mentioned below:

 - Sales volume decreases gradually